pmof13323/DataDashboard/README.md

 Conduct sentiment analysis on song names to see what emotions are most prevalent in popular music.
 Try out text classification to group songs, potentially by genre or mood.
 Find a relationship between popularity of songs and musical characteristics.
-Learn and apply association rule mining techniques.
+Learn and apply association rule mining and N-gram analysis techniques.

 The project is built with Python, using Streamlit for the dashboard.